Home

 Why your back hurts from sitting

-Research indicates that sitting in uncomfortable positions for long periods can worsen existing back pain or lead to back discomfort in those without previous back issues.
+Research indicates that rather than the specific posture, sitting in uncomfortable positions for long periods can worsen existing back pain or lead to back discomfort in those without previous back issues.

 1